mirimoshe/MemorialSite/client/README.md

 Special thanks to @hebcal/core for their amazing library for the Jewish calendar, which is full of very relevant functions.
 This library has been incredibly helpful in building this project.

 **installation**
-install visual studio code on your computer open the terminal amd write npm install for installing node module npm start and you are ready to go

-Ensure you have Node.js and npm installed on your computer.
+1.Ensure you have Node.js and npm installed on your computer.
-Install Visual Studio Code on your computer.
+2.Install Visual Studio Code on your computer.
-Clone the repository: git clone
+3.Clone the repository: git clone https://github.com/mirimoshe/MemorialSite.git

-Open the terminal and navigate to the project directory: bash
+4.Open the terminal and navigate to the project directory: cd client 5.Run npm install to install the Node modules.
-Copy code
-cd <project-directory>
-Run npm install to install the Node modules.
-Use npm start to start the project, and you are ready to go!
+6.Use npm start to start the project, and you are ready to go!
 After starting the project, you can access it by navigating to http://localhost:3000 in your web browser.

-התקנה
-תרומות